bbepis/XUnity.AutoTranslator/README.md

 In the shown example it will reduce the font size of all texts below the specified path to 50%.

-Like any other translation file, these files also support translation scoping, as decribed in [this section](#translation-scoping).
+Like any other translation file, these files also support translation scoping, as described in [this section](#translation-scoping).

 The following types of commands exists:
  * Commands that change the font size to a static size: